channel-guard

 Limitations

-• Channel messages only: The message_received hook fires only for configured channel messages (WhatsApp, Signal, Google Chat bridges).
-It does not fire for HTTP chat completions API requests or Control UI messages.
+• Channel messages only: The before_dispatch hook runs for configured channel messages (WhatsApp, Signal, Google Chat bridges).
+It does not protect HTTP chat completions API requests or Control UI messages.
 This is by design — channel-guard protects the channel perimeter, not the API surface.
-(Tested against OpenClaw 2026.2.12.)
+(Reviewed against OpenClaw 2026.5.6.)

 • TOCTOU: The model sees the message text at hook time.
 If the platform modifies the message after the hook fires, the classification may not match the final content the agent sees.
 In practice this is unlikely for channel messages.